Khyri Thomas

-Khyri Jaquan Thomas (born May 8, 1996) is an American professional basketball player for CB San Pablo Burgos of the Liga Española de Baloncesto (LEB Oro).
+Khyri Jaquan Thomas (born May 8, 1996) is an American professional basketball player for Mitteldeutscher BC of the Basketball Bundesliga.
 He played college basketball for the Creighton Bluejays.
 He was drafted 38th overall by the Philadelphia 76ers in the 2018 NBA draft and then traded to the Detroit Pistons.

 Early life

 Thomas attended Omaha Benson High School Magnet in Omaha, Nebraska.
 He committed to Creighton University to play college basketball.
 Prior to attending Creighton, he attended Fork Union Military Academy.

 College career

 As a freshman at Creighton, Thomas averaged 6.2 points, 1.4 assists and 3.7 rebounds per game.
 As a sophomore, he averaged 12.3 points, 3.3 assists and 5.8 rebounds and was named the Big East Defensive Player of the Year along with Josh Hart and Mikal Bridges.
 As a junior, he averaged 15.1 points, 2.8 assists and 4.4 rebounds and again was named the Big East Defensive Player of the Year.
 He entered the 2018 NBA draft without initially hiring an agent, but on May 13 announced he was staying in the draft and forfeiting his final season at Creighton.